El-Daro/valve-source-tools/README.md

 **Valve Source Tools** is a set of console instruments designed to work with Valve's software infrastructure, including Steam and Source Engine games.

 Currently the core of its functionality lies in two **PowerShell** modules: `ValveSourceTools.Steam` and `ValveSourceTools.SourceEngine`.
-These modules are designed to work with **Windows PowerShell** (version 5.1) and **.NET Framework 4.8+**.
+These modules are designed to work with **Windows PowerShell** (version 5.1) and **.NET Framework 4.8+**.\
 Note that even though Windows PowerShell is shipped with every standard Windows installation, it is recommended to use a more recent version of PowerShell, which is available as a separate downloadable distributive.
-Refer to the [installation section](#powershell) for the latest version of PowerShell.
+Refer to the [Links](#powershell) section for the latest version of PowerShell.

 ## Description